-And if you’re thinking of keeping live plants you may be wondering if LED light can support live plants at all?
+And if you’re thinking of keeping live plants, you may be wondering if an LED light can support live plants at all?

-To be honest it really depends, LED lights can work well with plants but it’s more about the colour range than anything else.
+It depends; LED lights can work well with plants, but it’s more about the color range than anything else.

 Most aquarium kits that come with a LED are likely not near this range.
-However, there are many examples these “kit” LED lights growing low light plants.
+However, there are many examples of these “kit” LED lights growing low-light plants.